 What makes Dr. Coughlin different from the rest?

-She views her primary role as that of a problem solver.
-Her goal from the first session is to arrive at the final session as quickly as possible, empowering each client to resolve his or her own problems.
-She may “captain” the process, but her clients determine the itinerary and landings.
-The clients’ objectives determine the course.
-For example:
+When choosing a mental health professional, it is wise to look beyond the educational credentials and license to the philosophies and style of the service provider.
+Although Dr. Coughlin has many credentials and specializations, she views her primary role as that of a problem solver.
+Her goal from the first session is to arrive at the final session as quickly as possible, collaborating with each client to help resolve his or her own problems.
+She may “captain” the process, but her clients determine the itinerary and acceptable solutions.

 For details regarding her professional history, education, credentials and association memberships, please refer to Dr. Coughlin’s Curriculum Vitae.